anubhavmaity/Ag-News-Category-Classifier/README.md

 The accuracy for point 2 is 93%.
 The accuracy for point 3 (85%) is the lowest as the title of news are mostly cryptic in nature and determining the category from the same is difficult.

+The language model's accuracy for the three variants are as follows

+1. Title and Description - 43.4%
+2. Only Description - 46.2%
+3. Only Title - 45.5%

 Due to space constraints, I am not able to push the models in the repository.